mrjacobbloom/sb3-theme/README.md

 // "addOnChange" functions run whenever the number of blocks changes t.addOnChange(function() {

-  // find all the blocks with the word "repeat" var repeats = t.getBlocksWithText('repeat');
+  // find all the SVG groups with the word "repeat" var repeats = t.getBlocksWithText('repeat');

   // give them all the class name "myRepeats"